gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

     - mvn $MAVEN_CLI_OPTS package
     - mvn $MAVEN_CLI_OPTS exec:java -Dexec.mainClass="com.example.app.App"
 ```

+It is very similar to the configuration used for `simple-maven-dep`, but instead of the `deploy` job there is a `run` job.
+Probably something that you don't want to use in real projects, but here it is useful to see the application automatically running.

 And that's it!
 In the `run` job output log you will find a friendly hello to GitLab!